coopy/pernilsson.io/pages/index.md

 - Together with the team, and a whiteboard, we brainstorm user flows and interfaces for the experience, and then produce lightweight documentation.
 Just enough to clearly and unambiguously communicate the intent.
 More technical flows deserve more detailed documentation.
 - I work with designers who are comfortable creating interfaces directly in code, eliminating the waste of non-interactive, static comps for every possible screen or mode.
 - I work with developers who take ownership of the whole product, not just writing a feature to spec.
 This leads to higher quality, better tested software.
-- Working in a cadence of single-digit week sprints, I drive the team to make simple choices and deliver value fast, and again validate what we've built with real users.
+- Working in a cadence of single-digit week sprints, I drive the team to make simple choices and deliver value fast, and continuously validate what we've built with real users.

 ### "That sounds great, but technology is hard."
 - I pick the simplest combination of off-the-shelf and open-source technology that will scale acceptably.
 The goal is to write as little custom code as possible.